Sharonevv/Data-Analysis-Portfolio/README.md

 ### Python Projects

 ##  Summary
-This repository contains all my completed Python projects.
+This contains all my completed Python projects.
 Each project demonstrates core Python concepts — from user input and loops to conditionals, lists, dictionaries, and simple logic programs.
 Screenshots or `.py` files of my completed work are stored in the `screenshots/` folder.